 Next, introduce your pet to a pet toothbrush or finger brush.

-Put a pea-sized amount of toothpaste on the brush and gently raise your dog’s upper lip and place the brush against an upper tooth.
+Put a pea-sized amount of toothpaste that has been specially formulated for dogs on the brush.
+Gently raise your dog’s upper lip and place the brush against an upper tooth.

 With a slow circular motion, gently brush only that tooth and the adjoining gum line.

 Each day gradually increase the number of teeth brushed.
 But go slowly, don’t continue beyond your pet’s point of comfort.

 Build up to 30 seconds of brushing per side.

 The easiest way in is to go straight, pushing the brush gently from front to back along the gumline, like this.
 Then add in the gentle circular motion.

 After each session reward your pet with a treat and lots of praise.

 Brushing should be done daily but missing 1-2 days per week would not be a big concern.